-Forest View is indeed a village of public service.
-The prior Village Hall, built in 1951 housed the clerk's office, Board room, kitchen, liquor bar and hall where the villagers held private parties.
-St. Pius X Catholic Church conducted Sunday services in the hall until the church moved to its present location on 43rd Street.
+Forest View is indeed a village of service.
+The present Village Hall, built in 1951, houses the clerk's office, Board room, kitchen and a barroom and hall where the villagers may hold private parties.
+St. Pius X Catholic Church conducted Sunday services in the Forest View Village Hall until the church moved to its present location on 43rd Street.
 The first meeting of the Home School PTA was held March 14, 1956 in the Village Hall.